 Mr. Hayes has been Chairman, Ball Corporation since April 2013; President and Chief Executive Officer, Ball Corporation, since January 2011.
-He was President and Chief Operating Officer, January 2010 to January 2011; Executive Vice President and Chief Operating Officer, 2008 to 2010; President, Ball Packaging Europe and Senior Vice President, Ball Corporation, 2007 to 2008; Executive Vice President, Ball Packaging Europe and Vice President, Ball Corporation, 2005 to 2006; Vice President, Corporate Strategy, Marketing and Development, 2003 to 2005; Vice President, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 2000 to 2003; Senior Director, 2000 to 2000 to 2003; Senior Director, 2000 to 200
+He was President and Chief Operating Officer, January 2010 to January 2011; Executive Vice President and Chief Operating Officer, 2008 to 2010; President, Ball Packaging Europe and Senior Vice President, Ball Corporation, 2007 to 2008; Executive Vice President, Ball Packaging Europe and Vice President, Ball Corporation, 2005 to 2006; Vice President, Corporate Strategy, Marketing and Development, 2003 to 2005; Vice President, Corporate Planning and Development, 2000 to 2003; Senior Director, Corporate Planning and Development, 1999.

 Specific qualifications, attributes, skills and experience: Prior to joining Ball Corporation in 1999, Mr. Hayes was a Vice President of Lehman Brothers Inc. and part of an investment banking team which focused on merger and acquisition and financing advice to several major companies, including the Corporation.
 At Ball, Mr. Hayes initially headed our corporate development and planning activities as Senior Director and then Vice President, Corporate Planning and Development, taking on the added responsibilities of marketing and new product development from 2003 to mid-2005.
 He then served as President of Ball Packaging Europe, which produced excellent financial results and strong revenue growth under his leadership.
 During 2008 and 2009, Mr. Hayes served as Ball's Executive Vice President and Chief Operating Officer, successfully leading our key operating divisions through the economic and financial crisis.
 In January 2010, he was named our President and Chief Operating Officer and joined the Ball Board.
 In January 2011, he became our President and Chief Executive Officer, and in April 2013 he also became our Chairman.
-Mr. Hayes' extensive investment banking and leadership experience within Ball make him well qualified to serve as a director.
+Mr. Hayes' extensive investment banking and leadership experience within Ball, including as CEO for the past five years, make him well qualified to serve as a director.